Best warm up stretches before running

 It’s common knowledge that we need to complete stretches before running to prepare the body for what’s to come.
 At Pivotal Motion we’ve compiled a list of our favourite pre-run stretches that will help your body get prepared for exercise.
 To correctly warm up the muscles, a combination of dynamic movements and stretches should be used.
 Dynamic movements:

-- Incorporate movements which contain periods of
+- Incorporate movements which contain periods of stretch and release

 - Increases blood flow

 - Increase muscle activation

 Before doing any stretches it’s important to get your body warmed go.
 Go for a light walk or jog before getting started.

 We’re going to start from the bottom and go up from there.
 The calves are a very important muscle for locomotion and the calf gets injured to often.
 A good calf stretch is the calf pump, this one gets a good stretch down the back of your leg.

 - Start in the push up position with one leg bent slightly